delosrogers/platformer/README.md

 ### Running the code locally

 run `npm run tmp-db` in the backend directory to start a new MongoDB Docker container and start the web app.
-If you already have Mongo running on `localhost:27017` `build.sh` for a release build or `build-dev.sh` for a debug build.
+If you already have Mongo running on `localhost:27017` run `build.sh` for a release build or `build-dev.sh` for a debug build.
 Next, navigate to `http://localhost:3000/elm.html` to play the game.

 To put a dummy user in the database run `create-dummy-user.sh`.